 Food Safety (FS)

-The 2006 outbreak of E.coli O157:H7, associated with spinach production in California, has drawn closer scrutiny to seed as a possible source of infection.
-Although never proven scientifically, seed remains a concern for many as a possible source for human pathogens such as E. coli, Salmonella, and others.
-Seed used for vegetable production under field conditions continues to post negligible risk for initiating outbreaks of human pathogens.
-The highest risk for the seed industry is seed that is used for the production of sprouts.
-ASTA maintains a capability to respond rapidly to outbreaks of human pathogens associated with vegetables through its Food Safety Pathogen Working Group (FSPWG).
-This WG routinely monitors outbreaks, research, and proposed state and federal legislation that may implicate seeds; reviews and updates the ASTA Statement on Field and Greenhouse Planted Seeds and Human Pathogens; and communicates relevant information to the ASTA membership.
+The 2006 outbreak of E.coli O157:H7, associated with spinach production in California, has drawn closer scrutiny to seed as a possible source of infection for human pathogens such as E. coli, Salmonella and others.
+Seed used for vegetable production under field conditions continues to post negligible risk for initiating outbreaks of human pathogens, as noted in the ASTA Statement on Field and Greenhouse Planted Seeds and Human Pathogens.
+The only implication for seed in outbreaks of human pathogens is seed that is used for sprouts.
+ASTA maintains a Food Safety Pathogen Working Group (FSPWG).
+This working group routinely monitors outbreaks, research and proposed state and federal legislation that may potentially implicate seeds; reviews and updates the ASTA Statement on Field and Greenhouse Planted Seeds and Human Pathogens; and communicates relevant information to the ASTA membership.
 The FSPWG also maintains a database of published research papers on the ASTA website.
-The FSPWG is currently reviewing the Food and Drug Administration’s proposed Food Safety Modernization Act which will potentially impact the vegetable seed industry, in particular, seed to be used for the production of sprouts.